№ 00 — Adam Manji · San Francisco, CA

 Adam Manji

-Building in fintech and sports — a B2B AI underwriting platform (Bashi) and a real-money daily-fantasy app (Snappy) currently in pre-seed.
+Building in fintech and sports — an AI copilot for commercial credit underwriting (Bashi) and a free-to-play, ranked fantasy app (Snappy) currently in beta.

 Emailadam@bashi.app